danielharrell/LectFall2015/Question.md

 But perhaps there *is* something left to think about.
 For while questions may be invisible in one sense, they are altogether visible in another.
-After all, we give questions their own punctuation mark; their own syntax; their own intonation; and even their own verb, making a question something I *ask*, rather than simply something I say.
+We give questions their own punctuation mark; their own syntax; their own intonation; and even their own verb, making a question something I *ask*, rather than simply something I say.
 It